Year in Review 2019: Mission Possible

 State-of-the-Art Analysis Aims to Improve Early Detection of Psychosis

 Early detection has always been the watchword in the treatment of medical conditions.
-A multidisciplinary team of researchers led by Dost Öngür, MD, PhD, chief of the Center of Excellence in Psychotic Disorders at McLean Hospital, aims to extend that to the diagnosis and treatment of psychosis.
+A multidisciplinary team of researchers led by Dost Öngür, MD, PhD, chief of the Division of Psychotic Disorders at McLean Hospital, aims to extend that to the diagnosis and treatment of psychosis.

 Dementia: Addressing a Global Health Challenge